-AARP recently released it’s auto insurance premium review which provides a good benchmark for checking whether the auto insurance you are paying is consistent with national and state averages.
+The AARP recently released it’s auto insurance premium review which provides a good benchmark for checking whether the auto insurance you are paying is consistent with national and state averages.
 If it is not, then you should be looking to for a better rate with your current provider or find a new one elsewhere (or move to a state with cheaper insurance!)

 With the hundred’s of insurers out there, you can spend hours searching for the most cost effective auto insurance.
-So to make things faster and more efficient I recommend you start searching for the best premiums throughinsurance search portals and with some of the bigger/well-known providers.
+So to make things faster and more efficient I recommend you start searching for the best premiums through online insurance search portals and with some of the bigger/well-known providers.

 It took me around 5 minutes to get a premium estimate (broken down by each insurance item) that I could easily customize to see what impacts changing one or more factors would have on the premium.

-They act like a broker between you and the other insurance companies and given their discount guarantee they are definitely worth visiting in this ultra competitive autp insurance market.
-Their insurance premium quote was comparable with GEICO, and if I could have got a multi-policy discount with them, I may have gone with them.
+They act like a broker between you and the other insurance companies and given their discount guarantee they are definitely worth visiting in this ultra competitive auto insurance market.
+Their insurance premium quote was comparable with GEICO, and if their premium was a bit lower I would have gone with them.

-– The AARP Auto Insurance Program (for drivers over 50) - Another program I came across while researching this article was insurance programs for those over 50.
-Provided by AARP, the rates are up to 15% lower than average for eligbile drivers with good driving records.
+Another program I came across while researching this article was insurance programs for those over 50.
+Provided by AARP, the rates are up to 15% lower than average for eligible drivers with good driving records.

 Most of them have a +/- 10% discretion, so you can normally get a decent deal this way (and stay with your current provider), particularly if you have a good driving record.
 If they cannot match it and the savings are substantial enough, I go with another reputable auto insurance provider.